 - All electronic devices, including cell phones, can be used for instructional purposes as designated by teacher and/or principal.
 Failure to abide by school policy can result in loss of privileges and/or a \$25 fine and confiscation of the device.
 Unclaimed phones or other devices will be kept until June 1 and disposed of by the principal. - 2.
 The school will not be responsible for electronic devices, including cell phones, which are brought to schools.
 Students will be given a receipt for items that are confiscated and must present it to reclaim their property. - 3.
 Neither vulgar language nor vulgar gestures will be tolerated. - 4.
 Intimate contact will not be permitted. - 5.
 Rough play of any nature is forbidden and will be considered as fighting. - 6.
 Pornographic materials, written or pictorial, are prohibited at school. - 7.
-Students are not to arrive on campus before 7:30 a.m. - Students may not sell, trade, or barter items with other students except for school sponsored activities.
+Students are not to arrive on campus before 7:30 a.m. - 8.
+Students may not sell, trade, or barter items with other students except for school sponsored activities.

 - 9. If students are offered the privilege of using lockers, they remain the property of the school.
 For the safety, health and security of students and staff, they may be inspected at any time.
-Students are expected to take care of the lockers they are issued and may not exchange lockers with other students. - Students will be expected to keep to the right of the hall when changing classes.
+Students are expected to take care of the lockers they are issued and may not exchange lockers with other students. - 10.
+Students will be expected to keep to the right of the hall when changing classes.
 Noise will be kept to a minimum, and no running will be allowed. - 11.
 During breaks students will stay outside when weather permits.
-Students are to remain in designated areas at all times. - 12.
-All food and drinks must be cleared by the principal's office before being brought into buildings or classrooms. - 13.
+Students are to remain in designated areas at all times. - All food and drinks must be cleared by the principal's office before being brought into buildings or classrooms. - 13.
 All school parties will be cleared through the school office. - 14.
 Students are responsible for helping to keep school buildings and campuses clean.
 Each person is responsible for putting litter in trashcans. - 15.
 If a student is to leave school by any way other than his usual way or ride the bus to an alternate location, he/she must bring a note signed by a parent specifying how he/she is to leave school and with the E911 address of the alternate location.
 Text messages sent to the school to inform of a transportation change will not be accepted. - 16.
-No balloons may be sent to any student at school. - 17.
-Bullying of students will not be tolerated and discipline will be carried out according to Calhoun County School District's Bullying Policy and/or the Guidelines for Conduct/Discipline.
+No Over the Counter medications will be stocked at any school.
+If a student needs Over the Counter medication, the following procedures must be followed: a doctor's order for the Over the Counter medication to be given to student presented to school, a signed permission form by parent, and the parent must supply the Over the Counter medication. - 17.
+No balloons may be sent to any student at school. - Bullying of students will not be tolerated and discipline will be carried out according to Calhoun County School District's Bullying Policy and/or the Guidelines for Conduct/Discipline.